Skip to content

 • Pros:

-• Greater access to savings: You can access your ISA savings if needed without permanently reducing your tax-free saving potential for the year.
+• Greater access to savings: You can access your money when needed without automatically losing that part of your tax-free ISA allowance for the year.

 • Cons